ydahal1/ydahal1/jokes.md

-A termite walks into a bar and asks “Is the bar tender here?”
+Have you heard about the owl sanctuary job opening?
+It’s all night shifts but they’re all a hoot over there.

 [
-Thu Aug 14 00:29:16 UTC 2025
+Fri Aug 15 00:30:08 UTC 2025
  ]